“It is a capital mistake to theorize before one has data.” - Sherlock Holmes (not a real person).

-We talk about data-driven recruitment, but what does this actually mean?
+When we talk about our hiring platform we often describe it as "data driven", but what does this actually mean?

 It seems to be an oft-touted saying with not much substance explaining how to actually go about it.

 I generally despair at the dearth of practical steps to help recruitment functions move to a truly 'data-driven' approach.

 So this is the Applied guide to what being an advanced data driven recruitment team looks like and the steps (starting with baby ones) you can take to get there.

 Firstly, let's set up the context of modern recruitment to explain why measuring and gathering insights from data is so, so critical.